MiSikora/laboratory/library/docs/gradle-plugin.md

 # Gradle plugin

 Gradle plugin's main job is to make your life easier when creating and managing feature flags.
 It generates features, feature factories, and customized sourced feature storage.
 Plugin, additionally, verifies things that cannot be represented by the API.
-For example, it checks if a feature flag has exactly one default value defined.
+For example, it checks if a feature flag has exactly one default option defined.

 Under the hood Gradle plugin uses [KotlinPoet](https://square.github.io/kotlinpoet/) to generate compact source files.